 - Lifestyle change and fat loss (normalising body weight) through regular exercise and a balanced diet that is rich in whole foods, low in processed foods (that are high in refined sugar) and foods that are high in anti-inflammatory properties.

-- Increase foods rich in fibre-these can help combat insulin resistance by slowing down digestion and reducing the impact of sugar on the blood.
-Great options for high-fiber foods include: cruciferous vegetables, such as broccoli, cauliflower, and Brussels sprouts.
+- Increase foods rich in fibre–these can help combat insulin resistance by slowing down digestion and reducing the impact of sugar on the blood.
+Great options for high-fibre foods include: cruciferous vegetables, such as broccoli, cauliflower, and Brussels sprouts.
 Kumara, beans, lentils, almonds and berries.

 - Inositol is a natural substance derived from rice bran that is structurally similar to Vitamin B6.
 In a meta-analysis study of randomised trials, Inositol appears to regulate menstrual cycles, improve ovulation and induce metabolic changes in polycystic ovary syndrome.